mojingmojing/Stock-Crawler-Analysis/README.md

 ## Summary
 Thanks for spending time reading this blog!
 You finally make it to the end~ :sunglasses: :sunglasses:

 Making stock plots with python is a lot of fun and I hope you enjoyed this whole process.
+Here are some of the reference examples of this project: [Example1](https://ntguardian.wordpress.com/2016/09/19/introduction-stock-market-data-python-1/) [Example2](http://matplotlib.org/examples/pylab_examples/finance_demo.html)

 Welcome to visit [my github page](https://yijingxiao.github.io/) or visit [my github profile](https://github.com/yijingxiao) ! :smiley: :smiley: